tradecloud/tradecloud-docs-api-v2/buyer/issue/README.md

 * `salesOrderNumber`:  Your sales order reference \(not be confused with the supplier sales order number\)
 * `indicators`:

+When a line has no goods to be delivered, for example a service, fee or text line:

 {% page-ref page="no-delivery-expected.md" %}

+When your order process requires the buyer to always approve every line:

+{% page-ref page="propose-when-accepted.md" %}

 * `properties`: are key-value based custom fields.
 You can use as many as needed, but too many will clutter the portal.
 Use `\n` for a new line in the value.
 * `documents`: contain attached documents, see: